 Most Pleasant Weather

 Best months with less precipitation from January to April.
 Most rainfall during winter and in December.
 Day temps from December to March are often above 20°C. November and May are worth a try, although rainfall occurs; these months can be perfect as well with temps above 15°C. Usually, May is slightly drier than November.
 However, even in the rain, it’s an impressive park that waits for you to get explored.
-Due to the volcanic activity and the high humidity, it feels warm inside the park even if it's drizzling.
+Due to the volcanic activity and the high humidity, the air is warm inside the park even if it's drizzling.

 Opening hours and more information: Official Website of Waiotapu

 There is an ample variety of accommodations around Rotorua.
 Our favorite hotel is the new Rotorua International Motor Inn.
 All rooms are equipped with a kitchenette.
 After a long day of walking relax in the hotel sauna.
 Although located on the main road you can sleep very well due to the double-glazed windows.
 Traveling on a budget; the best-rated backpacker is the Funky Green Voyager Backpackers.
 The rooms are super clean and spacious.